Abhishek-2505/US-Accidents-Exploratory-Data-Analysis/README.md

 ### What are the states and cities with more number of accidents?
 In this section we will analyze about the states and cities.

 There are 51 states in USA but this data contains accident records of only 49 states.
-This analysis does not contain Alaska and Hawaii states.
+This analysis does not contain data of Alaska and Hawaii states.

 Let's plot the statewise distribution of the accidents.
 ![Statewise distribution plot](https://github.com/Abhishek-2505/US-Accidents-Exploratory-Data-Analysis/blob/main/images/newplot.png)